Revere High School (Massachusetts)

 Revere High School is a public four-year high school in Revere, Massachusetts, United States, operated by the Revere Public Schools system, and serving about 1,500 students annually.
-High school students from the district attend either Revere High, Seacoast Alternative School, or the Northeast Metropolitan Regional Vocational High School in Wakefield.
+High school students from the district attend either Revere High, City Lab HighSchool, or the Northeast Metropolitan Regional Vocational High School in Wakefield.

 History

-The current structure was opened in September, 1974.
+The current structure was opened in September 1974.

 A $2.2 million referendum passed around 1998 funded the installation of a new fire alarm system.
 In 1998 the roof of the building began leaking, and the Revere town government estimated that the repair would cost $1 million.
 The leak had the potential of destroying the new fire alarm system.

 In 2011 the school expanded class times, with each class being 80 minutes instead of 54 minutes, and began a semester-based system.
 It also began using iPads for school purposes, with each student having an iPad.
 In 2016, the one-to-one iPad program was changed to a one-to-one Chromebook program.
 School officials cited the cost-effectiveness of the Chromebooks in comparison to iPads as a major deciding factor.
 The switch was received favorably, as the Chromebooks are equipped with keyboards and are less likely to malfunction.

 In 2014 the National Center for Urban School Transformation designated Revere High School as "one of the Best Urban High Schools in America."

 The "Newcomers' Academy" was established in 2013 to support the education of Students with Limited or Interrupted Formal Education (SLIFE).
 The program has succeeded in reducing the drop-out rate, as well as advancing students to a level at which they may be integrated into regular classes.
 In 2016, 88% of students enrolled in the academy successfully made the transition.
 That same year, Revere High School was recognized by the "Schools of Opportunity" project organized by the National Education Policy Center, with the academy being a distinguishing factor.

-In December, 2018, "the Massachusetts School Building Authority announced its initial approval of the City’s bid for a new Revere High School."
+In December 2018, "the Massachusetts School Building Authority announced its initial approval of the City’s bid for a new Revere High School."

-Plans for a new school building have been announced with demolition work to begin on the former site of Wonderland Greyhound Park in summer of 2025.
-Construction is expected to be completed in time for the Fall 2028 school season.
+A new school building at the former site of Wonderland Greyhound Park broke ground in August 2025, with completion expected by the 2028-2029 school year.